Operating Practices and Procedures

 Which frequencies are required for the up and down links are published by amateur organisations.

-8g.3 Understand that amateur satellites can only be used when they are above the horizon at both the sending and receiving stations, and that the movement of the satellite will cause frequency variation (Doppler shift) on the received signal, which must be allowed for when selecting operating frequencies.
+7G3 Understand that amateur satellites can only be used when they are above the horizon at both the sending and receiving stations, and that the movement of the satellite will cause frequency variation, known as Doppler shift, on the received signal, which must be allowed for when selecting operating frequencies

 Trying to work out what stations you would be likely to hear / work will be initially a daunting task as :-